KoralPo/RPA_Add_Contacts/README.md

 # RPA_Add_Contacts
-Automatic process in UiPhat which adds contacts to Outlook, according to the Excel file.
+Automatic process in UiPhat which add contacts to Outlook, according to the Excel file.